-Prices of Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes that the Authority accepts for purchase will be determined pursuant to the auction procedure described herein.
+Prices of (i) Series 1995B-2 Bonds, (ii) Series 2004A-1 Bonds, (iii) Series 2004A-2 Bonds and (iv) Series 2001A-2 Bonds and Series 2004A-3 Notes, as applicable, that the Authority accepts for purchase will be determined pursuant to the auction procedure described herein.
 See Section 15 hereof.
-The Authority has previously accepted many unsolicited offers from bondowners to sell senior Bonds and Notes issued pursuant to the Master Bond Resolution at various prices since September of 2009.
-The Authority has accepted sell offers on approximately \$14,050,000 of senior Bonds and Notes issued pursuant to the Master Bond Resolution at an average price of 90.5% of the par amount of such senior Bonds and Notes, plus accrued interest to the purchase date.
-The Authority may, from time to time in the future, purchase additional amounts of Bonds and Notes issued pursuant to the Master Bond Resolution, including Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes, pursuant to separate invitations or through one or more unsolicited offers or negotiated transactions, including purchases that may be for prices higher than the Acceptable Offer Price that is applicable to purchases of offered Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes pursuant to this Invitation.
-All Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes purchased pursuant to this Invitation will be cancelled pursuant to the Master Bond Resolution.
+The Authority has previously conducted an invitation to offer and has accepted many unsolicited offers from bondowners to sell senior Bonds and Notes issued pursuant to the Master Bond Resolution at various prices since September of 2009.
+The Authority has accepted sell offers on approximately \$61,700,000 of senior Bonds and Notes issued pursuant to the Master Bond Resolution at an average price of 95.5% of the par amount of such senior Bonds and Notes, plus accrued interest to the purchase date.
+The Authority may, from time to time in the future, purchase additional amounts of Bonds and Notes issued pursuant to the Master Bond Resolution, including Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes, pursuant to separate invitations or through one or more unsolicited offers or negotiated transactions, including purchases that may be for prices higher than the applicable Acceptable Offer Price that is applicable to purchases of offered Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes pursuant to this Invitation.
+All Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes purchased pursuant to this Invitation will be cancelled pursuant to the Master Bond Resolution.

-As more fully described herein, this Invitation will expire at 5:00 p.m., Eastern Time, on January 11, 2012, unless earlier terminated or extended (the "Expiration Date").
-The Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes the Authority determines to purchase will be paid for by 2:00 p.m., Eastern Time, on January 17, 2012 (subject to extension or termination as described herein) (the "Settlement Date").
-Accrued interest on the purchased Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes through the day before the Settlement Date (the "Accrued Interest") will also be paid on the Settlement Date.
+As more fully described herein, this Invitation will expire at 5:00 p.m., Eastern Time, on May 15, 2012, unless earlier terminated or extended (the "Expiration Date").
+The Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes the Authority determines to purchase will be paid for by 2:00 p.m., Eastern Time, on May 17, 2012 (subject to extension or termination as described herein) (the "Settlement Date").
+Accrued interest on the purchased Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes through the day before the Settlement Date (the "Accrued Interest") will also be paid on the Settlement Date.